aduquet/RENE-PredictingMetamorphicRelations/Phase_II-DataPreparation/README.md

 	*** WARNING: The number of rows is not the same.
 	If there are empty spaces, they will be filled with NaN ***

+ The csv files used in our paper **"A Replication Study on Predicting MetamorphicRelations at Unit Testing Level"** are:

+	NodePath_Features\NF-PF_DS-JK.csv
+	Labelled-Dataset\NF-PF_DS_JK-labelled.csv